-- The indirect investments structure in P2P lending lets you invest in the loan originator through the platform.
+- The indirect investment structure in P2P lending lets you invest in the loan originator through the platform.

-- Indirect investments are investments where the money is pooled together in a vehicle which itself owns one or more assets.
+- Indirect investments are investments where the money is pooled together in a vehicle that owns one or more assets.

 - Indirect investors invest in the expertise of the people controlling the vehicle.

-- Examples of indirect investments outside of crowdfunding: Pension funds, mutual funds/unit trusts and REIT (Real Estate Investment Trusts).
+- Examples of indirect investments outside of crowdfunding: Pension funds, mutual funds/unit trusts, and REITs (Real Estate Investment Trusts).

 Direct Investment – Key Takeaways